hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03c-HTML5API.md

 #### Knowledge check 3.3.2

-The W3C specification about the JavaScript API associated to `<audio>` and `<video>` elements, proposes an interactive demonstration of the different properties/methods/events; it's a must see for all Web developers interested in multimedia.
+1. The W3C specification about the JavaScript API associated to `<audio>` and `<video>` elements, proposes an interactive demonstration of the different properties/methods/events; it's a must see for all Web developers interested in multimedia.
 Try it and guess what properties indicate the length of the video in seconds and the name of a valid event that is sent while the video is being played...

   a. `duration` and `timeupdate`<br/>
   b. `currentTime` and `play`<br/>

-  Ans: <br>
+  Ans: a<br>
-  Explanation
+  Explanation: If you try the intereactive demonstration, and play the example video, you will see that the `duration` property indicates the total length of the video.
+You will also see that the `timeupdate` event is emitted regularly while the video is being played?